Indian-origin engineer at FTX, Nishad Singh, pleads guilty to fraud charges

 Singh's responsibilities and profile within both Alameda and FTX grew significantly over time, and he ultimately held the role and title of Head of Engineering at both companies.

-The SEC's complaint seeks an injunction against future securities law violations and civil penalty among other penalties.
+The SEC's complaint seeks an injunction against future securities law violations and civil penalties among other penalties.

 The Commodity Futures Trading Commission's two-count complaint charges Singh with fraud by misappropriation and with aiding and abetting fraud committed by Samuel Bankman-Fried, FTX Trading Ltd and Alameda.